 Article 6, paragraph 11 (participation in the permitting procedure of genetically modified organisms)

-89. The permitting procedure of genetically modified organisms (GMOs) in Hungary is laid down by Act XXVII of 1998 on Gene Technological Activities.
+112. The permitting procedure of genetically modified organisms (GMOs) in Hungary is laid down by Act XXVII of 1998 on Gene Technological Activities.
 The licensing authority issues authorizations based on the opinion of the Gene-technological Advisory Committee, provided that licensing falls under national competence.
+In permitting procedures falling under EU jurisdiction, domestic authority duties are fulfilled by the gene-technology authority which, during its duties fully cooperates with the Gene technological Advisory Committee, with the exception of administrative tasks.
+The authority for environmental protection, agrarian and industrial gene technology conciliates with the healthcare gene technology authority during permitting procedures of foodstuffs and feeding stuffs falling under EU jurisdiction.
+Healthcare gene-technology authority conciliates with the authority for environmental protection, agrarian, and industrial gene technology during permitting procedures falling under EU jurisdiction.
+Gene technological Advisory authority evaluates permission requests with regards to the opinion of the Gene technological Advisory Committee.
+The authorities may grant or deny permits even against to the Committee’s opinion.

-The representatives of the environmental, health protection, and consumer protection NGOs participate in the work of the Gene-technological Advisory Committee.
+The representatives of the environmental, health protection, and consumer protection civilian organizations participate in the work of the Gene-technological Advisory Committee.
+The organizations work is regulated by FVM decree No. 128/2003.
+(XII.19.) on the organization and function of the Committee for the Review of Gene Technological Procedures.

 The gene-technological authority has to publish the draft permit in its official gazette and its website for public consultation, excluding data subject to commercial confidentiality, intellectual copyright or patent.
 Comments on the draft can be made within 30 days from publication.
-The comments are evaluated by the Gene-technological Advisory Committee within 10 days, and the competent authority has to reach a decision on the authorization within a further five days.
+The comments are evaluated by the Gene-technological Advisory Committee within 10 days, and sends its review to the gene technological authority.
+The authority finalizes, modifies, or denies the application after receiving the review from the Gene technological Advisory Committee.

 16. Obstacles encountered in the implementation of Article 6